 Through June 30, 2014, the eligible lay employees of NDS were covered under the Archdiocese of Philadelphia Lay Employees' Retirement Plan (the "Plan"), which is a defined benefit pension plan covering substantially all lay employees of the Archdiocese of Philadelphia, based on age and service requirements.
 The Plan is administered by the Trustees of the Plan.
-NDS made annual contributions to the Plan at a rate of 4.0% and 7.5% of the salaries of eligible employees for the years ended June 30, 2015 and 2014, respectively.
-The amount expensed by NDS for contributions to the Plan was \$71,944 and \$121,970 for the fiscal years ended June 30, 2015 and 2014, respectively.
+NDS made annual contributions to the Plan at a rate of 4.0% of the salaries of eligible employees for each of the years ended June 30, 2016 and 2015.
+The amount expensed by NDS for contributions to the Plan was \$71,620 and \$71,944 for the fiscal years ended June 30, 2016 and 2015, respectively.
 Separate accounts for vested benefits and pension fund assets are not maintained for each institution.